SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-10-methods/what-method-is/methods-best-practices.md

 ![](/assets/chapter-10-images/13.Calculate-triangle-area-01.png)

-Another good practice when writing code is **to leave an empty row** between the methods, after loops and conditional statements.
+Another good practice when writing code is **to leave an empty line** between the methods, after loops and conditional statements.
 Also try to **abstain** from writing **long lines and complicated expressions**.
 With time you will see that this makes the readability better and saves time.

 It is also recommended to always **use curly brackets for the bodies of conditional statements and loops**.
 The brackets not only improve readability, but also reduce the possibility to make a mistake and the program to run incorrectly.